Wait until the time is right.

-Typically, D.Min. programs require that participants wait at least three years after earning the M.Div. degree to enroll in a D.Min. program.
+Typically, D.Min. programs require that participants wait at least three years after earning the M.Div. degree to enroll.
 Though each situation is unique, many people would do well to wait longer.
 The reason for the required period of waiting is for the pastor to get a better grasp of what ministry is all about—what are the important questions for which he needs answers, or what are the gifts she may want to develop?
 For most, three years is not enough time to reflect adequately on all these concerns.

 Make sure your motives are the right ones.